jlingford/personal-website/content/about.md

 Currently, I'm trying to learn how to do structural bioinformatics and use these skills more in my day to day research.
 I'm also trying to learn how to computationally design proteins *de novo*.
+I figure that if I write down things I've learned about, then not only will I remember it much better, but someone else encountering the same problem will have an easier time too.
 So I hope you join me on this long journey of trying to keep up to date with the state-of-the-art in the protein science field.
 In general, my research interests mainly revolve around proteins and molecular evolution.